 The topics are introduced by different experts.
 During the programme there is ample time to discuss issues of importance to your company/institution with the presenters, all of whom are experts in their particular science discipline.
 The following subjects will be discussed:

 - Maillard reaction products (MRPs)

 - Physiologic, immunologic aspects and clinical effects

 All experts will compare the latest insights in relation to Food and pet food knowledge from their perspective.
-Presentations and documentation will be in English.

 The course leader is Prof. dr. ir.
 H.F.J.
 (Huub) Savelkoul,